mfey/units2/tutorial.md

     (op/expt (km 1) 3) ; --> large volume
     (op/expt (m 1) -2) ; --> small surface density

+## Decorating your own ops

+`units2` provides you with decorated versions of `clojure.core` and `java.lang.Math` ops out of the box; but it's also easy to add unit-awareness to ops from other namespaces/libraries.

+TODO: Discuss decorators

 # Defining Custom IFnUnits